micah1701/node1/src/app/README.md

 For issues, questions, or contributions related to the Keychain Application, please refer to the main project documentation or create an issue in the project repository.

-The Keychain Application demonstrates the full capabilities of the TypeScript API Framework and serves as a complete example of building secure, multi-tenant applications with user access control and multiple encryption methods.
+The Keychain Application demonstrates the full capabilities of the TypeScript API Framework and serves as a complete example of building secure, multi-tenant applications with user access control, multiple encryption methods, SSH key generation, and comprehensive audit logging.